What You Need To Know About Whole House Humidifiers

 Nothing is worse than waking up with a scratchy throat, dry skin, and irritated nasal passages.
 Unfortunately, when the winter months cause your heating system to work constantly, this is exactly what can happen if you don’t have an air humidifier.
-A whole-home HVAC humidifier can provide the added moisture you need in your home to make the air more comfortable and reduce irritation from dry air.
+Whole house humidifiers for your HVAC system can provide the added moisture you need in your home to make the air more comfortable and reduce irritation from dry air.

-Luckily for homeowners, Superior Home Supplies carries some of the best whole-house humidifiers on the market, such as Goodman humidifiers.
-Goodman humidifiers come with a solid warranty and efficient operation so that you can enjoy a more comfortable home at an affordable price.
-Read more about how a whole-house humidifier can help your home, or contact Superior Home Supplies to check out the available options.
+Luckily for homeowners, Superior Home Supplies carries some of the best whole house humidifiers on the market, such as Clean Comfort humidifiers.
+These HVAC humidifiers come with a solid warranty and efficient operation so that you can enjoy a more comfortable home at an affordable price.
+Read more about how a whole house humidifier can help your home, or contact Superior Home Supplies to check out the available options.

 What is a whole house humidifier?

 A whole house humidifier is an appliance that connects to your home’s HVAC system to increase the humidity in the air that is lessened in the winter due to the forced air from your HVAC system.
 Increasing humidity will make your home more comfortable, and you won’t suffer from issues such as dry skin and a dry throat.

 What are the different types of whole house humidifiers?

 There are three primary types of whole home humidifiers you can choose from.
 Choosing the best type for your home will likely depend on your current HVAC system and how you want the humidity to be produced.

 Bypass: Bypass humidifiers add humidity to the home by adding warm air into your home’s furnace.
 The warm air in the ducts will pass through a water tray, where it will pick up moisture before being delivered through the vents.
 These appliances are most often affixed to your central air conditioning system and require draining of the water supply unless you choose a drainless option.